alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 Full disclosure: I am, or have been at some point, proficient in a few languages:
 Basic, Pascal, C (but not C++), Java,
-Perl, Python, JavaScript.
+PHP, Perl, Python, JavaScript.
 I have tried to learn quite a few more, like Erlang or Lua, but have not written any significant amount of code with those.

 ### What Could Have Been

-So, what drove Google to create a new language?
+Let's ask ourselves, what drove Google to create a new language?
-The need for a successor for C, and to an extent C++, arguably.
+The need for a successor for C, and to an extent for C++;
+perhaps even for Java, which runs on a virtual machine and is notoriously memory hungry.
-It is not probably a replacement for Python or Ruby, even if it is annoyingly sold as both.
+It was not probably meant as a replacement for Python or Ruby, even if it is annoyingly sold as both.

 It is a pity because I liked the idea very much: